McMinnville, Oregon: Annual cultural events

-Turkey Rama is a three-day festival held in downtown McMinnville celebrating the ongoing tradition of the turkey barbecue.
-The barbecue was started in 1938 by turkey farmers in Yamhill County when the county's main source of wealth was the turkey-farming industry.
-Today, commercial exhibitions have replaced the "turkey exhibitions", and the turkey-judging competitions and turkey races have been eliminated in favor of more "turkey-friendly" rides, booths, and outdoor entertainment.
+Turkey Rama was a three-day festival held in downtown McMinnville for 61 years, started by turkey farmers in Yamhill County when the county's main source of wealth was the turkey-farming industry.
+While the festival ended in 2023, smaller celebrations remain.

-The International Pinot Noir Celebration has been held every July since 1987 on the Linfield University campus.
-The IPNC is a three-day event in which winemakers, northwest chefs, media, epicures and wine lovers gather at Linfield University.
+The International Pinot Noir Celebration was held every July between 1987 and 2024 on the Linfield University campus.
+The IPNC was a three-day event in which winemakers, northwest chefs, media, epicures and wine lovers gathered, but it had its final event in 2024.